home/ work/ANWB

 Key contributions

-- Led the technical delivery of the virtual-walk component — viewer architecture, hosting strategy, embed integration into the ANWB camping booking platform.
+• Led the full delivery of the virtual-walk component across 160+ campsites — viewer architecture, hosting strategy, embed integration into the ANWB camping booking platform.

-- Delivered the embeddable widget so ANWB's web team could drop the viewer into any campsite listing page without touching our code.
+• Delivered an embeddable widget so ANWB's web team could drop the viewer into any campsite listing page without touching our code — iframe-sandboxed, postMessage for cross-frame UX (full-screen toggles, analytics events).

 Challenges solved

-- Embedding inside ANWB's existing booking platform without conflicting with their CSS or layout — solved by sandboxing the viewer in an iframe with postMessage for cross-frame UX (full-screen toggles, etc.).
+• Embedding inside ANWB's existing booking platform without conflicting with their CSS, analytics, or layout — solved by sandboxing the viewer in an iframe with postMessage for the few details that need to cross the frame boundary (full-screen toggles, analytics events, exit handling).

 What's under the hood.